iotaledger/identity.rs/documentation/docs/libraries/rust/cheat_sheet.md

 ## Decentralized Identifiers (DID)

 A DID is a unique identifier that contains information that can be resolved to a DID Document.
 This document contains data such as public keys, enabling the holder to prove ownership over their personal data, but also URIs that link to public information about the identity.
-This implementation complies to the DID specifications v1.0 Working.
+This implementation complies with the DID specifications v1.0 Working.

 ### [Create](../../decentralized_identifiers/create.mdx)